palmdong/RobSelf/README.md

 <p align="center"> <img src="figs/fig2_model.png" width="78%"> </p>

 ## Data
-To evaluate RobSelf, we collected real-world RGB-depth and RGB-NIR data with inherent cross-sensor misalignment, random viewpoint variation, and random object motion.
-Our collected real-world data can be downloaded [here](...).
+Our collected real-world misaligned data can be downloaded [here](...).
+- **RGB-depth subset:** 52 groups of simple cases with inherent cross-sensor misalignment; and 60 groups of complex cases with inherent cross-sensor misalignment and random viewpoint variation.
+- **RGB-NIR subset:** 50 groups of simple cases with inherent cross-sensor misalignment; and 30 groups of complex cases with inherent cross-sensor misalignment and random object motion.

+The data are available exclusively for academic purposes.
 Please cite our paper if you find the data useful.

 ## Citation
 ```